 Once you are stuck maintaining multiple different lineages of codebases, the value of Aegir starts to evaporate as complexity and risk creep in.
 Add the fact that integrating version control and any QA workflow is up to you to figure out, and you can see why there's still no silver-bullet "answer" to the multisite question.

-The Pantheon Way: Pantheon One
+The Pantheon Way: All Sites on Pantheon

 When we set out to architect Pantheon we knew we needed version control as a core component of the development workflow.
 We knew we needed to solve the scalability and provisioning problem.
 We knew we needed to keep sites maintainable over time.
 We knew that we couldn't burden people with system administration and maintenance tasks.